mezganisaid/Generate-trafic-route-with-angular5/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

+## Update and get dependencies

+Perform a basic update to the current stable release of the core framework and CLI by running the following command. ng update @angular/cli @angular/core

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.